-Exclusions are rarely used and only as an absolute last resort in extreme circumstances.
+Suspension and permanent exclusions are rarely used and only as an absolute last resort in extreme circumstances.

-Our academies work closely with one another and other schools in the surrounding area to provide first day cover and support when a child is excluded for a fixed term.
+Our academies work closely with one another and other schools in the surrounding area to provide first day cover and support when a child is suspended for a fixed term.

-Meetings are arranged for pupils at risk of exclusion and emergency reviews for pupils with SEN and pupils looked after are organised.
-Exclusions can only be initiated by the headteacher.
-The LA's Code and DFE guidance, 'Exclusion from maintained schools, academies and pupil referral units in England - Statutory guidance for those with legal responsibilities in relation to exclusion (September 2017)', will be followed in these circumstances.
+Meetings are arranged for pupils at risk of suspension or permanent exclusion and emergency reviews for pupils with SEN and pupils looked after are organised.
+Suspensions and permanent exclusions can only be initiated by the executive headteacher or head of academy.
+The DFE guidance, 'Suspension and Permanent Exclusion from maintained schools, academies and pupil referral units in England - Statutory guidance for those with legal responsibilities in relation to exclusion (July 2022)', will be followed in these circumstances.

-The Chairs of the Trust Board and the Local Academy Committee will be advised of the exclusion and parents will be fully informed of the reasons for exclusion and their right of appeal.
+The Chairs of the Trust Board and the Local Academy Committee will be advised of suspensions and permanent exclusions and parents will be fully informed of the reasons for permanent exclusion and their right of appeal.
 Wherever possible, parents will be consulted personally before this step is considered.

-Depending on the reasons for exclusion, pupils are either excluded entirely from the academy or are excluded to another academy or school, and a member of staff would accompany them.
+Depending on the reasons for suspension, pupils are either suspended fixed term from the academy or are suspended to another academy or school, and a member of staff would accompany them.
 The class teacher ensures that enough work is set for the length of the exclusion.